vdz/movie-buff/README.md

 2. Run `npm install`
 3. Run `npm run dev`

+## Going over the code
+Just start the the very top `src` folder.
+Take in the folder structure, then find there 2 files:

+* `main.tsx` - this is the entry point of the app
+* `router.tsx` - you'll see there top level components

+And just go down which ever path you'll like from the router.

+### Folder structure
+ — `components` - React components

+ — `store` - state management for data entities like titles, users, etc.

+ — `layouts` - for "pages" (React components)

+ — `lib` - for utility functions

+ — `mocks` - for mock data

+ — `styles` - for default CSS

 ## Design Approach
 While the instruction that were provided were great, still some motivational points for an app like these are obsccure and decisions should be made.
 So...